Employability Skills - why they are as important as qualifications?

 Employers are looking for people they can train to develop the skills required for the job but they need young people with general employability skills too, they want them to demonstrate these skills in their applications, at interviews and in the work role.

-The CBI, a well-respected employer organisation, went further and identified the following skills and attributes employers are looking for - with a 'positive attitude' at the centre.
+The CBI, went further and identified the following skills and attributes employers are looking for - with a 'positive attitude' at the centre.

 Young people already often have these skills